 Hispanic Heritage Month: Celebrating Latino Culture and History

-Hispanic Heritage Month Overview
+Month Overview

 History and Significance

-From September 15 to October 15, the U.S. lights up with .
+From September 15 to October 15, the U.S. lights up with National Heritage Month.
 This time is all about celebrating the rich histories, cultures, and contributions of Americans with roots in Spain, Mexico, the Caribbean, Central, and South America.
 It all started in 1968 when President Lyndon Johnson kicked off Hispanic Heritage Week.
 Fast forward to 1988, and President Ronald Reagan decided a week just wasn’t enough, turning it into a month-long fiesta through Public Law 100-402 (Hispanic Heritage Month).

 Why September 15?
 It’s the independence day for five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Mexico follows suit on September 16, and Chile joins the party on September 18 (Unexpected Virtual Tours).

-Key Dates and
+Key Dates and Celebrations

 DateCountry CelebratedEvent